THE INTERNATIONAL HEALTH QIGONG FEDERATION

 IHQF adopts an organization membership system.
-Health Qigong Organizations of all countries and regions may apply for IHQF membership.
+Health Qigong organizations of all countries and regions may apply for IHQF membership.

 Applicants for IHQF membership should meet the following requirements:

-1. Support for the IHQF Statute;
+1. Supporting the IHQF Statute;

 2. Having obtained registration with and approval by the resident government authorities;